couchdevmonk/amazon_in_price_scraper/README.md

 # Amazon In price scraper
-This lets you scrape prices from Amazon In and create visual representations as well.
+This lets you scrape prices from Amazon India and create visual representations as well.

 The work is under progress.